Zeioth/zeioth-lutris/game-installers/quake-champions/mouse-guide.md

 **How can I get the same mouse settings in Windows AND Linux?**

-Sadly, you can't achive this in a precise way.
+Sadly, you can't.
+At least not in a precise way.
 Both operative systems use a different kernels, so the mouse values are different.
 Roughly, your values on Windows will be the same as on Linux, but divided by two.
 If you are a serious player, it's a good idea to play using always the same operative system, otherwise it will affect your muscular memory.

 RECOMENDED KEYBINDS
 ========================================